Relaxed luxury. That’s our philosophy. See some answers to frequently asked questions to make your cruise experience ship shape!

 Please note that air carriers, cruise lines, and other forms of transportation may have other restrictions and requirements, including weight, and we recommend that you contact the suppliers directly for additional information.
 Some airlines also charge fees for checked baggage, and these fees are not included in our vacation or airfare package price.
 Check with your airline directly for baggage information and regulations.
 Avalon is not responsible for additional baggage fees imposed by air carriers.

 The Travel Protection Plan offers important services to help protect your vacation purchase.
-Under the Trip Cancellation Waiver, you can cancel your trip any time up to departure for several eligible reasons as listed in the plan and receive a refund of the normally non-refundable Globus cancellation penalty amount.
-If your reason for cancellation does not qualify for a cash refund, you would instead receive a Cancel for Any Reason travel certificate equal to the cancellation penalty amount.
+Under the Trip Cancellation Waiver, you can cancel your trip any time up to departure for several eligible reasons as listed in the plan and receive a refund of the normally non-refundable Globus cancellation penalty amount, less the cost of your Travel Protection.
+If your reason for cancellation does not qualify for a cash refund, you would instead receive a Cancel for Any Reason travel certificate equal to the cancellation penalty amount, less the cost of your Travel Protection.
 Travel certificates are valid for travel within two years from the original canceled vacation start date.

 In addition to the above, the plan offers Travel Insurance benefits including Trip Cancellation for independent air arrangements, Trip Interruption, Trip Delay, medical expense, emergency medical transportation, baggage loss, theft, damage or delay coverage, etc. as well as 24-hour emergency assistance services.